akwagner1/InfoSecLab/GettingStarted/Dell PowerEdge Server.md

-# Server Hardware Setup Guide
+# Server Setup Guide
 ## Introduction
-Welcome to the Server Hardware Setup Guide.
+Welcome to the Server Setup Guide.
 This document provides a step-by-step walkthrough for setting up the server to create the InfoSec lab.
 For the purposes of this lab, we are using a Dell Poweredge R620, but you can use whatever fits your needs.
 The servers will serve (no pun intended) as the foundation for the lab, allowing the simulation of real-world information technology and security scenarios.
 ## Prerequisites
 Before proceding, ensure posession of the following: